nikhil1raghav/kindle-send/README.md

 ### Additional options

+Default timeout for mail is 2 minutes, if you get timeout error while sending bigger files.
+Please increase the timeout using `--mail-timeout <number of seconds>` option

 Specify the title for the document using `--title` option.

 Specify a different configuration file using `--config` option.
 Configuration is stored in home directory as `KindleConfig.json`.
 You can directly edit it if you want.